 What to expect

 As a subscriber, you will receive an empowering newsletter sent directly to your inbox at the start of each month from September to May.
-These encouraging letters are themed to provide guidance around a common homeschool topic or main point, along with tips and suggestions for overcoming it.
+These encouraging letters are themed to provide guidance around a common homeschool topic or pain point, along with tips and suggestions for overcoming it.
 (Have topics you want us to cover?
-Send us an email at email@example.com or DM us on Instagram!)
+Send us an email at firstname.lastname@example.org or DM us on Instagram!)

 What to know about Level 3

 As with all of our lessons, we encourage you to follow your child’s lead and do the activities that interest them.
-Like the other levels, you will have access to all released unit studies as long as your subscription is active, so feel free to adjust or revisit lessons and activities as desired.
+Like the other levels, you will have access to all unit studies as long as your subscription is active, so feel free to adjust or revisit lessons and activities as desired.

 While our program does include reading, writing, and math applications, for older children you will likely need an additional math curriculum and grammar program.
 We would be happy to guide you in finding a program if you ever need help—simply email us!